liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 $$$

 Now you'll jump back into modifying your rule's behavior via the `-Rule` class.
+You'll dive further into the sample weather rule and find what is necessary to make the JSP code work with the Rule Java class.

-1. Find the `processRule` method in your `-Rule` class.
+1. Find the `processRule` method in the `WeatherRule` class.
 This method is called when you click *Save* after selecting your rule in the Rules form.
 The portlet's request and response, the rule instance's ID, and the values from the form can be used by this method.